mrabelwahed/HelloFresh-Challenge/README.md

-# HelloFresh Dev Team - Mobile Developer Test
+# HelloFresh Dev Team - Mobile Android Developer Test

 The goal of this test is to assert (to some degree) your coding skills.
 ​